JanCBrammer/biopeaks/paper/paper.md

 with the biosignal throughout its analysis.

 An analyst who wants to extract information from heart or breathing biosignals must perform multiple steps.
-First, the analyst must verify if the biosignal quality is sufficient for analysis.
+First, they must verify if the biosignal quality is sufficient for analysis.
 Biosignals can be corrupted for a number of reasons, including movement artifacts, poor sensor placement and many more. `biopeaks` allows the analyst to quickly visualize a biosignal and interact with it (panning, zooming) in order to evaluate its quality.

 If the analyst deems the biosignal's quality sufficient they proceed to identify local extrema.
 Local extrema include R-peaks in electrocardiogram (ECG) and systolic peaks in photoplethysmogram (PPG), representing the contraction of the ventricular heart muscle and subsequent ejection of blood.
 In breathing biosignals, the relevant local extrema are inhalation peaks and exhalation troughs.
 `biopeaks` detects these extrema automatically with sensible algorithmic defaults.
 Algorithmically identified extrema can be misplaced (false positives) or extrema might be missed (false negative).
 These